What Is Moringa Anyway?

 Like chlorella and cilantro, moringa produces phytochelatins.
 In a study with rats and mice, theses phytochelatins helped to bind up heavy metals.
 In chlorella, these phytochelatins are also known to clean up heavey metals in bodies of water.Until further research is done on humans………it’s a wonder if they’ll have the same affect in us?

 However, we do know that moringa is a great source of non-heme iron.
 In just 6 grams or 2 teaspoons, it contains 15% of your daily recommended intake.
 It’s also a great source of vitamin A,E and C which are also antioxidants.
 At 10% a serving, moringa a great source of calcium as well.

-With 2 grams of protein and 1 gram of fibre ( per serving) on top of all the other nutritional value, makes this a food supplement worthy of trying!
+With 2 grams of protein and 1 gram of fibre ( per serving),on top of all the other nutritional value, makes this a food supplement worthy of a try!

 Moringa Tea Latte

 1 Cup of preferred milk alternative ( unsweetened).
 I use Silk organic soy milk in this recipe for taste and texture.

 1/4 cup of boiled water

 1/4 tsp of pure vanilla extract